 Does being happily married affect one’s chances of cheating?

 Not always.
-Constant marital disagreements may often lead to infidelity, but in at least one study, 56% of husbands who admitted to cheating said that they were happy with their marriages overall while 34% of wives claimed to be largely satisfied with the relationships they had with their spouses.
+Constant marital disagreements may often lead to infidelity, but in a study conducted by Rutgers University biological anthropologist Helen Fisher, 56% of husbands who admitted to cheating said that they were happy with their marriages overall while 34% of wives claimed to be largely satisfied with the relationships they had with their spouses.

 How does IQ affect one’s decision to cheat?